 Dissociation is a strange thing.
 Strange when you know it's happening, but stranger still if it began when you were a baby, leaving you with no knowledge of what life without dissociation is like.

 What does dissociation feel like?
 Like being hollow.
-There's a shell there, on the outside, and people look at the shell, and they talk to it and they act like it's really you, but you know it isn't.
+There's a shell there, and people see the shell, talk to it, and act like it's you, but it isn't.
 It's just a mask.
 A cover.
-A defence mechanism carefully tweaked over years and decades, with razor-sharp antennae out, reading the signals, ready to react, ready to duck for cover, ready to be whatever it is that they want me to be today.
+A defense mechanism carefully calibrated over the years.
+It includes a razor-sharp antenna to read social signals and react to them.
+It is ready to be whatever it is it needs to be on any given day.

 What is Dissociation?

 Dissociation is often used as a defense mechanism when traumatic events occur.
 People who have anxiety disorders, such as panic attacks, often have dissociative symptoms when the panic attacks come on.
 It is often considered a coping mechanism.

-Depersonalisation: Feeling like you are detached from your body, standing alongside, or having an out-of-body experience.
+- Depersonalization: Feeling like you are detached from your body, standing alongside, or having an out-of-body experience.

-The above symptoms may be accompanied by a sensitivity to light and sound.
+- An experience that may be accompanied by a sensitivity to light and sound.
 People can feel as if they are losing touch with reality and are going insane.